1990–91 FC Basel season: Overview

-Basel qualified for a promotion group and were assigned to group A. Also qualified for this group from the Nationalliga B were Chiasso, Yverdon-Sports, Fribourg, Baden and Etoile Carouge.
-Fighting against their relegation from the Nationalliga A were St. Gallen and Wettingen.
+Basel qualified for a promotion group and were assigned to group A. Also qualified for this group from the NLB were Chiasso, Yverdon-Sports, Fribourg, Baden and Etoile Carouge.
+Fighting against their relegation from the NLA were St. Gallen and Wettingen.
 At the start of this phase Basel lost two games, away against Yverdon-Sports and at home against St. Gallen and therefore they were in arrears right from the beginning.
 Even the away victory against Wettingen didn't help much, because they were defeated at home by FC Baden just two rounds later.
 A few weeks later the back to back home defeat against Wettingen and the defeat in the Espenmoos against St. Gallen decided the promotion/relegation phase to the benefit of these two teams.
 Basel ended their 14 matches in the promotion/relegation phase with just four victories, four draws, suffering six defeats with 12 points in a very disappointing fourth position in the league table and missed promotion again.

-In the Swiss Cup second round Basel were drawn with an away game against lower tier, local club FC Pratteln.
+In the 1990–91 Swiss Cup second round Basel were drawn with an away game against lower-tier, local club FC Pratteln.
 But Basel were sent home suffering an embarrassing 4–0 defeat.
 A red card for Peter Bernauer just after half time, as the game was still goalless, made Basel very unsure.
 Pratteln took the lead and Basel were not able to give an adequate answer.
 In fact, in the last few minutes of the game, they fell completely apart and gave up two counter goals within less than 60 seconds.